nvminhtu/Custom-Field-Google-Map/readme.md

-# CMB2 Field Type: Google Maps
+# A custom Google MAP field - using with CMB2 Field Type

 ## Description

 Google Maps field type for [CMB2](https://github.com/WebDevStudios/CMB2).

-The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme.
+* The `pw_map` field stores the latitude/longitude values which you can then use to display a map in your theme.
+* Add Info Window for adding content easily by wordpress admin.

 ## Installation